iamfortune/BCH-titbits/acid/PH/Herderson-Hesselbuch formular.md

         PH = pka + log[A-]
                       [HA]

-# NOTE that this equatipon is useful in determining the properties of buffer solution
+# NOTE that this equatipon is useful in determining the properties of buffer solution and used to control the ph of reaction mixtures.